-To ensure two-hand operation, both pressure points must be provided each on an own screen and frame.
+To ensure two-hand operation, both pressure points must each be provided each in their own screen with their own frame.
 In the example project, the screen is called Enabler.

 At engineering the interlocking must be linked with enableArea for two-hand operable elements.
 This engineering makes sure that feedback is automatically generated provided the Enabler (two-hand operation) is not pressed.
 This element is only operable if the Enabler is pressed.